Incineration: In Europe

 In Europe, as a result of a ban on landfilling untreated waste, many incinerators have been built in the last decade, with more under construction.
 Recently, a number of municipal governments have begun the process of contracting for the construction and operation of incinerators.
 In Europe, some of the electricity generated from waste is deemed to be from a 'Renewable Energy Source' (RES) and is thus eligible for tax credits if privately operated.
 Also, some incinerators in Europe are equipped with waste recovery, allowing the reuse of ferrous and non-ferrous materials found in the burned waste.
 A prominent example is the AEB Waste Fired Power Plant, Amsterdam.

 In Sweden, about 50% of the generated waste is burned in waste-to-energy facilities, producing electricity and supplying local cities' district heating systems.
 The importance of waste in Sweden's electricity generation scheme is reflected on their 2,700,000 tons of waste imported per year (in 2014) to supply waste-to-energy facilities.

+Due to increasing targets for municipal solid waste recycling in the EU, at least 55% by 2025 up to 65% by 2035, several traditional incineration countries are at risk of not meeting them, since at most 35% will remain available for thermal treatment and disposal.
+Denmark has since decided to reduce its incineration capacity by 30% by 2030.

+Incineration of non-hazardous waste was not included as a form of green investment in the EU taxonomy for sustainable activities due to concerns about harming the circularity agenda, effectively stopping future EU funding to the municipal solid waste incineration sector.